 If you’re being threatened with eviction you may also want to have a look at Shelter’s eviction advice.
 They also have advice for people who have complained about the condition of their home and are subsequently being threatened with eviction.

-If you live with people who aren't related you might live in a house in multiple occupation, and we may be able to help with safety and maintenance issues.
+If you live with people who aren't related you might live in a house in multiple occupation.
+In this case may be able to help with safety and maintenance issues.

 Rent repayment orders